 Projects and Activities

 In order to preserve the natural habitats and processes that are vital for the survival of human beings, animals and other species, significantly more capital will be required than has so far been deployed.
 To generate more private capital for this purpose, it is essential to extend the existing range of financial products and make investors more aware of investment opportunities that not only generate financial returns but also have a measurable positive impact on the environment.
 In early 2014, Credit Suisse published a study co-authored with WWF and McKinsey that looked at innovative private sector financing structures in conservation and the barriers and enablers to scaling up such approaches.
-We also hosted an expert workshop at the Federal Reserve Bank of San Francisco and discussed the topic at the World Economic Forum (WEF).
 In December 2014, we launched our first product in this field, the Nature Conservation Notes, and we have continuously expanded our efforts in this field since.
 More information on the topic can be found here.

 Since 2014, we have been an advisor to the Zoological Society of London (ZSL) in the development of its free, interactive Sustainable Palm Oil Transparency Toolkit (SPOTT), which combines satellite mapping technology with sustainability assessments of the largest publicly listed oil palm growers.
 Credit Suisse makes use of SPOTT during sustainability risk assessment, and we encourage our clients to participate in the expansion of the project.